Sacramento's Farm-To-Fork Festival Canceled In 2020; Plans For 2021 Return

 New App: Download The New And Improved CBS Sacramento News App

 “We know this is a disappointment not just for the attendees, but the farmers, chefs, restaurateurs and many other vendors and hospitality workers who take part in the festival every year.
-We look forward to coming back together to celebrate Sacramento as America’s Farm-to-Fork Capital in 2021,” Visit Sacramento President & CEO Mike Testa said.
+We look forward to coming back together to celebrate Sacramento as America’s Farm-to-Fork Capital in 2021,” Testa said.

+In the meantime, Testa says just because the week-long event in the fall has been postponed, Sacramento is Farm-to-Fork year-round.
+And you can still support your local restaurants.

+“We encourage people to do the curbside dining, pick up something to go if you normally eat out on a Saturday night, still go eat out on a Saturday night, just bring it back home,” Testa said.

 The organization said there are plans to collaborate with local restaurants to create an alternative way for diners to experience farm-to-fork cuisine during September.
 Visit Sacramento said more details on this will come later.